Jialan Wang (王嘉兰)

 [NEW] Unemployment Insurance Fraud in the Debit Card Market (with Umang Khetan, Jetson Leder-Luis, and Yunrong Zhou)

-We study the role of identity verification technology in mitigating unemployment insurance fraud during the COVID-19 pandemic, using unsupervised machine learning algorithms on a large dataset of debit card transactions to identify potentially fraudulent activity.
+We study the role of identity verification technology in mitigating unemployment insurance fraud during the COVID-19 pandemic, using unsupervised machine learning algorithms on a large dataset of debit card transactions to identify and quantify potentially fraudulent activity.

 [NEW] To Pay or Autopay?
 Fintech Innovation and Credit Card Payments (solo author)